MrEnergy64/ncurses-IPventur/README.md

 - added screen size check and display actual screen size
 - re-org menu list and add/removed some scan techniqs
 - re-start within the menu window, and not the whole prog
 - some minor style changes

+Update v1.2 version:

+- changed some scan techniques (udp scan has still an issue on Windows 10 machine, python3-nmap author is informed)
+- added result output when you leave the program
+- some minor style changes